sroychow/numericalmethods/docs/python.md

 print('Year:', dummy)
 print(type(dummy))
 ```
-The output of this snippet is,
+The output of the above is,

 ```
 UPES